 - Be sure to clean them up with your finger and don’t use too much caulking.

 - If you’re having trouble with your finger sticking, wet it slightly.

 - Be sure to wait for your caulk to be paintable (for DAP Alex Flex, it’s only 30 minutes!) before painting.

-Whether it’s a door that you’re adding to a wall or just that you are replacing old, tired doors with something new – installing a prehung door is totally a doable DIY project for any home owner!
+Whether it’s a door that you’re adding to a wall or just that you are replacing an old door with something new – installing a prehung door is totally a doable DIY project for any homeowner – regardless of your skill level!